 One of the social and emotional changes that you may notice in your 7-month-old baby will be their tendency to interact with people they are familiar with.
-You could even watch your baby play and laugh with the people they know.
+Notice if they engage with family members or friends through laughter or by smiling.

 Around 7 months of age, your baby will also begin to be more independent.
 You will notice this when they play alone.
-Take into account that play is key in children’s development, as it allows them to understand the world in which they live and acquire new skills.
-Also, when your child plays on their own, they have new opportunities to understand how the objects around them work, exploit their creativity, and face new challenges.
+When your child plays on their own, they have new opportunities to understand how the objects around them work, be creative, and face new challenges.

-- For some tips on how to encourage your little one to play alone, we invite you to read the following article: Developing independence: Encouraging my toddler to play alone.
+- For some tips on how to encourage your little one to play alone, check out this article: Developing independence: Encouraging my toddler to play alone.

 Other important facts

-Keep in mind that getting enough sleep allows your child to rest and maintain optimal physical and mental health.
-In addition, sleep is essential for proper brain development and for babies to gain enough weight to grow.
+Getting enough sleep at this stage allows your child to rest and maintain optimal physical and mental health.
+Sleep is also essential for proper brain development and for babies to gain enough weight to grow.

 At 7 months, the National Sleep Foundation recommends that babies sleep between 12 and 15 hours.
 Of course, your child could be sleeping less than that, between 11 and 13 hours, or even sleep up to 19 hours a day.
-All these ranges are considered normal, but you can consult your pediatrician if you have any questions in this regard.
+All these ranges are considered normal, but consult your pediatrician if you have any questions.

-Lastly, it is important to mention that your baby’s first teeth could come out between 6 and 12 months.
-This can make your little one irritable and fuzzy, but there is nothing to worry about.
-There are ways to help your child make this stage easier for them, such as offering them something cold to chew on or massaging their gums with one of your fingers.
+During this time, your baby’s first teeth could beging to show.
+This can make your little one irritable and fussy–this is totally normal.
+There are ways to help your child make this stage easier for them, like offering them something cold to chew on or massaging their gums with one of your fingers.